apache/incubator-heron/docs/operators/configuration/instance.md

 ## Network Configuration

-You can configure how the MM collects and transmits data in one (but only one) of two ways: **time based** or **size based**.
-If you choose time based, you can specify the maximum batch time (in milliseconds) for reading from and writing to the MM's socket; if you choose size based, you can specify maximum batch sizes (in bytes) instead.
+You can configure how HIs collect and transmit data in one (but only one) of two ways: **time based** or **size based**.
+If you choose time based, you can specify the maximum batch time (in milliseconds) for reading from and writing to the HI's socket; if you choose size based, you can specify maximum batch sizes (in bytes) instead.

 Parameter | Meaning | Default
 :-------- |:------- |:-------